Decking Boards Technical Data

 UK Composite Decking® Installation Instructions:

-More detailed instruction is included in our ‘Quick Installation Guide for Installers – Data Sheet 1’.
+More detailed instruction is included in our ‘Quick Installation Guide for Installers – Data Sheet 1’ available on request.

-It is vital that you read this data sheet before commencing any UK Composite Decking® installation.
+It is vital that you read this data sheet before commencing any decking boards installation.

 (If using the 24mm x 95mm deckboard, joist centres should be 355mm (14”) max and 255mm (10”) if fitting diagonally.)